fairy-root/steam-depot-online/README.md

 1. **make sure to understand the following**:

 - if you just want the game, then select all the decrypted repositories, and deselect the encrypted ones. the game will get downloaded if it was found in any repository

+- **Strict Validation Mode & Download Behavior**
+  - **Checked (Default)**: The tool will strictly require Key.vdf or config.vdf (found anywhere in the AppID branch) for a repository to be considered valid for an AppID.
+It prioritizes finding decryption keys and will download manifest files.
+If keys are found in a repo, it stops there.
+Key.vdf/config.vdf will NOT be included in the final ZIP.
+  - **Unchecked**: The tool will download the *full content* (all files and folders recursively) of the AppID's branch from the first repository where it's found.
+It will still attempt to parse Key.vdf/config.vdf if present within the downloaded content to extract keys for the LUA file.
+All downloaded files, including Key.vdf/config.vdf, WILL be included in the ZIP.

 - if you want the latest updates, you can get the encrypted game, then replace the decryption keys.
   - **Encrypted repositories** have latest manifests.
 (Games will not work)